AndrasKovacs/elaboration-zoo/experimental/poly-instantiation/README.md

 We can check and re-check this constraint in whatever way we like.
 In my prototype, I re-check the constraint whenever a meta in `b` gets solved.
 There are more sophisticated ways than this to "wake up" constraints as well.

+OK, but what about **inferring a meta-headed type**?
+For now, we don't change anything about this, and leave this to future works.
+It seems to be significantly more complicated than the checking
+case: in many cases this means that we would have to invent appropriately generalized implicit functions types from nothing (e.g. inferring an implicit function type for a variable with unknown type).
+In the GHC/ML literature usually no one even tries to infer such types; even in MLF polymorphically used bound variables must have known/annotated polymorphic types.
+That said, I believe some interesting progress could be made here using my framework.

 #### Unifying with telescopes